-Elsewhere, in Germany, the Wendelstein 7-X reactor, which uses a complex design called a stellarator, was turned on for the first time late 2016.
+Elsewhere, in Germany, the Wendelstein 7-X reactor, which uses a complex design called a stellarator, was turned on for the first time in late 2016.
 It worked as expected, though still inefficient like all other fusion reactors.
 The Wendelstein reactor, however, was built as a proof of concept for the stellarator design which adds several twists to the tokamak ring to increase stability.
 The UK and China have their own experimental fusion reactors as well.

-The United States, on the other hand, wants to significantly revamp the classical fusion reactor.
 Physicists at the Department of Energy’s Princeton Plasma Physics Laboratory (PPPL) are proposing a more efficient shape that employs spherical tokamaks, more akin to a cored apple.
 The team writes that this spherical design halves the size of the hole in the doughnut, meaning we can use much lower energy magnetic fields to keep the plasma in place.

 It seems like we’re still decades away from seeing an efficient fusion reactor.
 When we do get our own sun in a jar, though, be ready to embrace the unexpected.
 Nothing will be the same again.